Asarum hartwegii

 Asarum hartwegii is a species of wild ginger known by the common name Hartweg's wild ginger.

+Distribution

 It is endemic to California, and grows in forest habitat.
 This is a perennial herb growing from a ginger-scented rhizome which extends vertically deep into the ground.
 It forms a clump of elaborately white-veined leaves which are heart-shaped to round in shape and coated in curved hairs.
 Each is borne on a long petiole up to 21 centimeters long.
 It bears a solitary flower near the ground on a short peduncle.
 The flower has no petals but three curving, hairy, brownish or maroon sepals which are whitish with red stripes on their inner surfaces.
 The fruit is a fleshy capsule containing many seeds.